 What Happens When They Grow Old?

-Like any living thing, your dog's eyes will start to fail as they get older.
-The lens in their eyes has many layers.
-As they age, these layers start to wear away.
+Like a human eye, your dog's eyes will start to fail as they get older.
+The lens in their eyes has many layers that will start to wear away.

-When they reach the golden age of 7 years or so, they won't be able to see in the dark like they did when they were a puppy.
-As they increase in age their vision will get cloudier and cloudier.
+When they reach 7 years old or so, your dogs ability to see in the dark will diminish.
+As they increase in age their field of vision will decrease.
 Soon, they will be navigating through your house by memory alone.